-An interesting observation was as soon as the Light strip is started, either by app on the phone, or motion detector the red Led momentarily illuminate.
-For some reason the Red Light emitting diode is being triggered first.
-It’s only a split second but its noticeable enough to comment on.
+An interesting observation was as soon as the Light strip is started, either by an app on the phone, or motion detector the red Led momentarily illuminate.
+For some reason, the Red Light emitting diode is being triggered first.
+It’s only a split second but it’s noticeable enough to comment on.

 Check out our you-tube clip of our safety lights in action.

 Total Cost of Philips hue stairs light strip project

 - Philips Hue Lightstrip Gen 1

 - 5050 5m SMD 300 led 60 led/m

 - Philips Hue Motion Sensor – Click above for prices.

 - Power supply 5A – Free dumpster diving $0

 - Second power supply 1 Amp – Used an old 1 amp power supply for a router $0 (this was so I didn’t have to use a US to Australian power adaptor)

 - Solder iron, heat shrink – Free on hand stock $0 Check out our heat gun reviews for heat shrinking cables.